A special community in Tasiilaq: Futsal gives confidence

 Published

-The halo shows 2-3 in favor of the away team.
+The clock shows 2-3 in favor of the away team.
 The ATA U15 boys from Tasiilaq are behind.
-Not only are they behind, but so are arch-rivals TM-62 from Kulusuk.
+Not only are they behind, they are also behind their arch-rivals TM-62 from Kulusuk.

-Both teams have traveled the long way across the ice to Nuuk to participate in the U15 futsal tournament Polar El Cup, and are now in direct competition for the bronze medals.
+Both teams have made the long journey over the ice to Nuuk to participate in the U15 futsal tournament Polar El Cup, and are now in direct competition for the bronze medals.

-With 3 minutes left, Eigel Ignatiussen suddenly appears and equalizes to 3-3 assisted by 11-year-old Eli Kûko.
-Actually, Eli Kûko is far too young to participate in an U15 tournament, but he is also the image in a story about the special nature of the U15 futsal team in Tasiilaq.
-We will return to how the bronze match ends.
+With 3 minutes left, Eigel Ignatiussen suddenly appears and equalizes to 3-3, assisted by 11-year-old Eli Kûko.
+Actually, Eli Kûko is far too young to participate in an U15 tournament, but he is also the image of a story about what is special about the U15 futsal team in Tasiilaq.
+We will return to how the bronze medal match ends.

-Eigel Ignatiussen dribbles towards goal for a training session.
+Eigel Ignatiussen dribbles towards goal during a training session.

 Futsal as a preventive measure

-Two months before the dramatic bronze match in Nuuk, we are on the sidelines in Tasiilaq for one of the team's 3 weekly training sessions.
-Several Tasiilaq citizens have mentioned the futsal environment when we have asked them what important stories the city hides, so now we sit here and watch the training, which is managed by 42-year-old Hans Poul Andersen.
+Two months before the dramatic bronze medal match in Nuuk, we are on the sidelines in Tasiilaq for one of the team's 3 weekly training sessions.
+Several Tasiilaq residents have mentioned the futsal community when we asked them what important stories the city holds, so now we are sitting here observing the training, which is led by 42-year-old Hans Poul Andersen.

-Hobbled after an injury for company football the week before, he directs the young boys and girls around the pitch.
-The futsal environment creates some important frameworks for children and young people in Tasiilaq, says Hans Poul Andersen.
+Bumping after an injury at company soccer the week before, he directs the young boys and girls around the field.
+The futsal environment creates an important framework for children and young people in Tasiilaq, says Hans Poul Andersen.

-- The hall is one of the few meeting places in Tasiilaq, and here children and young people make new friendships of all ages.
-We have everything from 10-year-olds up to 15-year-olds with us for training and both girls and boys.
+- The hall is one of the few meeting places in Tasiilaq, and here children and young people make new friends across all ages.
+We have everyone from 10-year-olds to 15-year-olds coming to training, and both girls and boys.
 They learn to play with each other.

 And the unity is clearly felt.